-All seems well.
+All seemed well.
 It was very calm here at 10 PM and I went to bed.
 Earlier I had a celebratory ouzo and an omelet followed by strawberries laced with sweet Samos Moschato wine and sprinkled with sugar.

 Friday May 17, 2013 , Day 2

 The night was calm despite some of the forecasts.
 In the morning, after my obligatory cup of coffee I tested the new passarella after which I made two new shock cords and strapped it on the life lines.
 It is at least half as short, when folded, then the old one but much wider.
 I also covered the mainsail that I had installed last evening.

 I drove the dinghy with the new outboard to the W beach where I left it and walked a little on the island.
 Then I drove to the pier of the new taverna just to inspect it.
 I met there the proprietor Mr. Georgos Agonos from Leros.
 He told me that 4 years ago his then teenage son had a motorbike accident that had left him half paralyzed.
 So last year they started building this taverna for him.
-It is not ready yet.
+It was not ready yet.
 He also gave me some bread that he had made here yesterday.

 Later in the day, after I looked at the forecasts I decided to relocate to the Partheni cove in Leros which is totally protected, especially from the southerlies.
-I think that it would be OK if I stayed there but since I was overall tired and still jet-lagged I wanted to play it safe.
+I thought that it would be OK if I stayed there but since I was overall tired and still jet-lagged I wanted to play it safe.
 I raised the anchor at 1415 and motored the 2 M to Partheni cove [37° 11.5' N 26° 48.3' E] arriving around 1440.
 I anchored in 7 m depth with 40 m scope.
 I also deployed the anchor buoy.